Order Code: 52027

 Introduction

 Digital control of industrial processes has become very important today because of the advantages it offers and the increased availability of inexpensive computing power of microprocessors.
 The principal advantages include fixed hardware with complete software flexibility and the feasibility of implementing integration and differentiation on extremely slow varying signals.
-On the other hand digital controllers have some drawbacks also such as errors due to the processes of sampling and reconstruction, computational errors caused by finite wordlength, truncation, register overflow, as well as the de-stabilisation effects of sampling.
+On the other hand, digital controllers have some drawbacks also such as errors due to the processes of sampling and reconstruction, computational errors caused by finite wordlength, truncation, register overflow, as well as the de-stabilization effects of sampling.
 A clear understanding of all these aspects is of great value to a student of control engineering.
-In the present unit a second order transfer
+In the present unit a second-order transfer

 function, simulated with operational amplifiers and passive components, has been chosen as the process to be controlled.
-This results in a well behaved and near perfect linear process which gives a highly predictable performance and enables the student to concentrate on the design and evaluation of the controller.
-The digital controller consists of a 8085 based microprocessor
+This results in a well-behaved and near-perfect linear process which gives a highly predictable performance and enables the student to concentrate on the design and evaluation of the controller.
+The digital controller consists of an 8085-base microprocessor

 Experiments